bonfus/muesr/docs/Usage.rst

 There are three type of simulations which are targeted to different types of problems:

-- `sum`: a simple sum of all the dipols in the Lorentz sphere.
+- `sum`: a simple sum of all the magnetic moments in the Lorentz sphere.
 - `rotate`: rotates the local moments around a given axis and perform the sum.
 This function offer great flexibility in the way local moments are rotated but is not computationally efficient.
 For incommensurate